kishork18/humdrum-town-8956/README.md

 6) Confirm or reject car bookings made by users.
 7) Generate reports on car bookings, including the number of bookings and revenue generated.
 8) Log out from the admin account.

+## Database Schema
+The database schema for the Car Booking Portal will consist of the following entities